Winter 2022 science in the Bonner lab

 Therefore, ROV operations must be conducted in calm conditions with little swell and wind below 10 knots.
 Many hours are spent searching for these underwater deployments which are marked with a 1m length of rope and a subsurface buoy.
 Upon location, the pilot uses precise movements to open the claw, inch forwards and pinch the subsurface rope.
 This is all visible on a controller screen which is connected to DEBRA via an electrical tether.
 The claw is closed and the sample is slowly hauled to the surface.
 Samples are then processed and analysed in the Bonner laboratory.
 In order to identify bryozoan species, the rocks and panels must be completely dry to distinguish between features.
 Multiple photos of the settlement panels are stitched together and allow the percentage cover of species to be assessed.
 Competition between species can be assessed between the panels across the depth transect.

-An example of the samples DEBRA collected from 100m, settlement panels with a community of encrusting animals called bryozoans
+An example of the samples DEBRA collected from 100m, settlement panels with a community of encrusting animals called bryozoans.

 We continued to conduct the weekly CTD and water sampling events over our winter.
 The CTD measures conductivity (salinity), temperature and depth.
 It also measures pigment levels in the water, which shows how much phytoplankton there is, allowing an assessment of the water primary production.
 Productivity changes throughout the seasons with changing sunlight and sea ice.
 Collecting this data is extremely valuable to monitor long-term changes.
 The more phytoplankton in the water, the more food is available for larger organisms to feed, supporting complex food webs.